Secret Society of Second-Born Royals: Production

 In May 2019, it was reported that Secret Society of Second-Born Royals was in development for Disney+ with executive producers Austin Winsberg and Mike Karz, directed by Anna Mastro, and written by Alex Litvak and Andrew Green.
 By May, Zanne Devine and Juliana Janes signed on as executive producer and co-producer, respectively.
 The script is based on an original story by Litvak, Green, and Winsberg. Élodie Yung revealed on later that month that she had been cast in the film.
 The cast was later announced with Peyton Elizabeth Lee in the lead role.
-Greg Bryk will co-star as the film's primary antagonist.
+Greg Bryk was announced to co-star as the film's primary antagonist.

 Principal photography took place in Toronto, Ontario at University of Toronto from May 6 to June 29, 2019.

 Release

 Secret Society of Second-Born Royals was released on September 25, 2020, exclusively on Disney+.
 It was previously scheduled to be released on Disney+ on July 17, 2020.

 The film made its linear premiere on February 26, 2023 on Disney Channel in the United States.